Monday, October 20, 2014

 Sonia Delaunay, les couleurs d’Abstraction, MAM

-If the poster is revolving as many do in Paris, I'll wait for it to come back and shoot it.
-I stash photos in a file on my ipad and on Flickr.
+Everyone asks what's on in Paris My secret: posters in the Metro.
+I shoot & stash photos on my ipad.
 I noticed the Delaunay show was opening the 17th at the Musee d'art Moderne.
 I ran 🏃♂️over the day before and caught the press preview.
-Lucky 🤞
+I was lucky 🍀

-This is a huge and very beautiful retrospective.
+This is a huge and beautiful retrospective.

-While working in a multitude of mediums including fabrics, home furnishing, fashion.
+Continuing to work in a multitude of mediums including fabrics, home furnishing, fashion.

 Her gouache sketches are simply wonderful.